 Should you buy REITs?

-Ultimately, it’s important to remember that there are no “best” investments—only tradeoffs to consider in relation to your situation.
+There are no “best” investments—only tradeoffs to consider in relation to your situation.
 For many investors, it may make sense for REITs to have some role in a broadly diversified portfolio.